 To qualify for the Mills Act Program in Los Angeles your property must be either:

 2) or A Contributing Structure in a Historic Preservation Overlay Zone (HPOZ)

-The city of Los Angeles has 24 HPOZ with many more under consideration.
-Properties within an HPOZ are divided into contributing and noncontributing structures.
-The average percentage of dwellings within an HPOZ that is considered contributing is 65.8%.
-The percentage range of contributing dwellings within individual HPOZs can vary from a high of 98.6% in the South Carthay HPOZ to a low of 48.5% in the HighlandPark HPOZ.
+Under the HPOZ (Ordinance No 175891) to even become an HPOZ, the majority of homes in the neighborhood must be contributing structures.
+So the odds are in your favor if you own a home in an HPOZ that it is a contributing structure.
+The average percentage of dwellings within an HPOZ that are contributing is 65.8%.
+The percentage of contributing structures varies from a high of 98.6% in the South Carthay HPOZ to a low of 48.5% in the HighlandPark HPOZ.

 ($ 1,400,000 x 0.0125)